 Crest 3D White Brilliance

-Crest 3D White may actually be cheating a bit with this whitening toothpaste because it's not actually just a toothpaste—it's a process that involves two steps:
+Crest 3D White may actually be cheating a bit with this whitening toothpaste.
+It's not actually just a toothpaste—it's a process that involves two steps:

 - Deep cleaning toothpaste